MCreator-Examples/Potions/README.md

-# Potions
+# POTIONS
-Potion Examples And Workspaces
+Potion Examples For MCreator.

+## DOWNLOADS
+Downloads can be found on the [Discussions](https://github.com/MCreator-Examples/Potions/discussions) page under Downloads.